 According to the EPA process document, Steps 3 and 4 of the eight-step ERA process comprise the DQO process (EPA 1997a).
-The final COPCs, the nature of their effects on biota, the exposure pathways, the assessment endpoints, questions to be answered, and the measurements to be used to answer the ERA questions define the data requirements for the site investigation.
+The final COPECs, the nature of their effects on biota, the exposure pathways, the assessment endpoints, questions to be answered, and the measurements to be used to answer the ERA questions define the data requirements for the site investigation.
 The study design, approved at the Step 4 SMDP, defines the acceptable level of decision error.
 Guidance for sampling design is available from EPA, Kentucky state agencies, and the U.S. Geological Survey.
-The basic elements of the DQO process are described in EPA's Guidance for the Data Quality Objectives Process (EPA 2000b).
+The basic elements of the DQO process are described in EPA's Guidance on Systematic Planning Using the Data Quality Objectives Process (EPA 2006).